When I started my first company, I started asking the question “What is marketing?” Why? Because I needed clients.

 Let’s start with some core ideas.
 The first is, marketing is not about you.
 It’s about facilitating the needs of your customers as they journey through your business.

-Start with the old marketing maxim, “What’s In It For Me?”
-However, I would encourage you to take this idea and extend it beyond the first sale.
-Look at the “What’s in it for me?” idea over the lifetime of you and your client’s relationship, with the intent to maximise lifetime value.
+Start with the old marketing maxim, “What’s in it for me?”.
+I would however, encourage you to take this idea and extend it beyond the first sale.
+Look at the “What’s in it for me?” idea over the lifetime of you and your client’s relationship, with the intent to maximize lifetime value.

 The second idea is to look at marketing as a process and an investment strategy, rather than a series of independent “to do” activities.
 Think, “I’m building a relationship assembly line”.
 A machine that systematically produces and nurtures profitable customer relationships.

 If you’re building a marketing machine, how will it work?
 What is the sequence of steps?
 How will each sub-process chain together to create the outcomes you need?
 Then determine how your system will earn a decent return on investment by defining performance criteria.

 This systems-thinking, process-mapping, and focus on key performance indicators will guide how you approach marketing and keep you from falling into the “random acts of marketing” trap.

 When I first started to get my head around marketing, I visualized a manufacturing assembly line.
 Then an oil refinery.
 I live in Calgary, Alberta so I ran with what I knew.
 An oil refinery is where crude oil gets refined into useful products like diesel, gasoline, kerosene, naphthalene, etc. I asked myself, how would my marketing refinery work?
 Then I wondered, how does the oil and gas industry work?